Suffering

 SN12.15: The venerable Kaccānagotta asked the Blessed One about the nature of right view.
 The Tathagata explained that the world largely operates on the duality of existence and nonexistence.
 He taught that true wisdom sees beyond these concepts, recognizing neither nonexistence nor existence of the world.
 The world is often trapped in attachment and identity, but right view involves understanding the impermanence of suffering without clinging to notions of self.
 The Tathagata emphasized avoiding the extremes of "everything exists" and "nothing exists," instead teaching the Middle Way, which links ignorance to the arising and cessation of suffering through dependent origination.

-For example, although most perceptions, feelings, and thoughts continually arise, pass away, and cease naturally without inducing stress or discomfort, the mind clings to them, whether they exist or not.
-As a result, a sense of self is fabricated.
+For example, although most perceptions, feelings, and thoughts naturally arise, pass away, and cease without causing stress or discomfort, the mind clings to them, wanting them to exist or not exist.
+This clinging is rooted in greed or aversion.
+As a result, a sense of self is fabricated around that very desire.

-Stress arises from being aware of the arising of sensations and thoughts while clinging to them, and at the same time disregarding or ignoring their passing away, cessation, and emptiness.
-In other words, clinging to thoughts and perceptions leads to the continuation of unwholesome, delusional states of mind, instead of seeing them as naturally passing away and ceasing on their own.
+Stress arises because we cling to the arising of sensations and thoughts while ignoring their passing away, cessation, and emptiness.
+This attachment gives rise to unwholesome and delusional states of mind, rather than allowing these experiences to naturally fade and cease on their own.

 For him, infatuated, attached, confused, not remaining focused on their drawbacks, the five clinging-aggregates head toward future accumulation.